-If you were involved in an accident, including a private property accident that was NOT investigated by an officer, you will need to download and complete a Texas Drivers Crash Report (CR-2) which is often called a Blue Form.
+If you were involved in an accident, including a private property accident that was NOT investigated by an officer, you will need to download and complete a Texas Driver's Crash Report (CR-2).
 That form can be found CLICKING HERE.
 This is a TXDOT form; however, it is for your records and not sent to TXDOT.
 The instructions are on the form.

 The VPD has implemented a new policy regarding how motor vehicle crashes are handled.
 Beginning in April of 2013, VPD officers no longer respond to a motor vehicle crash where there are no injuries and where the vehicles involved are able to be driven away from the scene (minor crashes).
 Officers will still respond if there is a criminal act involved such as a hit and run or an intoxicated driver.

 This change was needed in an effort to be more effective and efficient with the resources of our department.
 This will allow officers to respond to higher priority calls.